Adam Neumann: Business career

+2000 - 2010

-Prior to founding WeWork, Neumann founded a children's clothing company, Krawlers.
+Before founding WeWork, Neumann founded a children's clothing company, Krawlers.
 Neumann and Miguel McKelvey began working together, having met through a mutual friend, on Green Desk in 2008, a shared-workspace business focusing on sustainability, the precursor to WeWork.
 The pair sold their interest in Green Desk and using the funds along with a $15 million investment from Brooklyn real estate developer Joel Schreiber for a 33% interest in the company, they founded WeWork in 2010.
 Neumann stated that with WeWork, he intended to replicate the feeling of togetherness and belonging he felt in Israel and that he thought was lacking in the West.